Understanding Evolution

 newton's law on blackboardThese different scientific approaches have different degrees of testing validity.
 The word “valid” originates from the Latin word validus, meaning strong.
 Experimental testing differentiates the scientific method from other scientific approaches by manipulating testing variables.
 Hence, the scientific method is science’s most rigorous method of testing.

-The scientific method can validate cause-and-effect laws of nature.
+The scientific method can validate the laws of cause and effect in nature.
 For example, Newton manipulated weights and distances to validate the law of gravity (pictured right).
 However, Lenski never validated natural selection’s role in speciation, i.e., “the origin of species.”

-By comparison, observation science and historical science study approaches calculate probabilities when variable manipulation is not feasible for testing.
+By comparison, observational and historical sciences use probabilistic calculations when variable manipulation is not feasible for testing.
 Unlike the scientific method, neither observation nor historical science can definitively prove or disprove a theory – only probabilities.

 Darwin’s Approaches

 Popularized by Aristotle in Western academia, Darwin’s approach to natural selection originated in Greek philosophy.
-While Darwin highly regarded Bacon’s scientific method, Darwin simultaneously marginalized the importance of the principles of science.
+While Darwin highly regarded Bacon’s scientific method, he simultaneously downplayed the importance of scientific principles.
 In the words of evolutionary biologist Francisco Ayala

 “There is a contradiction between Darwin’s methodology and how he described it for public consumption.”

-Although portrayed as a scientist, Darwin’s approach was inconsistent with the principles of science.
+Although portrayed as a scientist, Darwin’s approach was inconsistent with scientific principles.
 The influence of Darwin’s practice of blending philosophy with science continues as a ubiquitous practice within Western academia.

 NASA’s definition of “life” exemplifies the popular acceptance of Darwin’s blending approach of philosophy and science.
 A “self-sustaining chemical system” has yet to be observed and tested.